STAT545-UBC-hw-2019-20/stat545-hw-luluxpei/hw04/hw04_tidy_join.md

     # ... with 20 more rows, and 2 more variables: attendance_golf <chr>,
     #   email <chr>

-The output tibble is the original guestlist with the addition of an `email` column containing the contact email address for each guest.
+The output data frame is the original guestlist with the addition of an `email` column containing the contact email address for each guest.

 ## *3.2 - `anti_join`*